 Outside there is ample parking for 2 cars or more and a private courtyard garden to relax in.
 Also a water meadow with 300 metres of riverbank and guests are welcome to fish during the coarse fishing season.
-There are 2 benches by the river to sit on to just enjoy the idyllic surroundings!
+During the Summer months there are 2 benches by the river to sit on to enjoy the idyllic surroundings!
 Watching the barn owl is a special experience!
 Alternatively why not bring your own canoe or hire one locally.
 Local bicycle hire is available and it is a wonderful way to explore the wonderful local countryside.

 There are glorious walks from the barn for both walkers and dog walkers.
-You can also take a gentle 15 minute stroll across the fields to the Goat Inn at Skeyton who give a warm welcome, are children and pet friendly, and also serve an excellent local beer!
+You can also take a gentle 15 minute stroll across the fields to the Goat Inn at Skeyton who give a warm welcome, are children and pet friendly, and also serve good food and an excellent local beer as well!
 There is also horse-riding in the local area and golf courses too.

 |Size||Sleeps up to 4, 2 bedrooms|